top of page

-A backdoor Roth IRA is a financial strategy where an individual converts funds from a traditional, tax-deferred individual retirement account (IRA) or qualified retirement plan, such as a 401(k) plan, into a Roth IRA account.
-A Roth IRA is a tax-advantaged account because both the earnings on the account and withdrawals in retirement are tax-free.
+A backdoor Roth IRA is a financial strategy where an individual converts or contributes funds from a traditional, tax-deferred individual retirement account (IRA) to a Roth IRA.
+A Roth 401(k) plan is sponsored by an employer that eventually needs to be converted to a Roth IRA in retirement.

 However, if you're a high earner, you aren't able to contribute to a Roth IRA.
-That's why converting a portion of a traditional IRA or 401(k) to a backdoor Roth IRA is an important strategy that I recommend to my clients when it makes sense to do so.
+That's why converting a portion of a traditional IRA or 401(k) to a backdoor Roth IRA or contributing to a Roth 401(k) through your employer is an important tax planning strategy to consider.

-Why Might You Consider Implementing a Backdoor Roth IRA Strategy?
+Why Might You Consider Implementing a Backdoor Roth IRA Strategy or Contributing to a Roth 401(k)?

 Did the words “tax-free” catch your attention?
-Depending on your financial goals and circumstances, here are five key reasons you might consider a conversion to a backdoor Roth IRA.
+Depending on your financial goals and circumstances, here are five key reasons you might consider a conversion to a backdoor Roth IRA or contributing to an employer-sponsored Roth 401(k).

 1. Tax-Free Withdrawals in Retirement

-One of the primary advantages of backdoor Roth IRA conversions is the potential for tax-free withdrawals in retirement.
-By paying taxes on the converted amount now, you can enjoy tax-free growth and withdraw funds from your Roth IRA tax-free during retirement.
+One of the primary advantages of Roth IRAs is the potential for tax-free withdrawals in retirement.
+By paying taxes on the converted amount now or foregoing your pre-tax contributions to your 401(k), you can enjoy tax-free growth and withdraw funds from your Roth IRA tax-free during retirement.

 This can be especially advantageous if you anticipate being in a higher tax bracket in the future because of Social Security benefits, an inheritance, and/or required minimum distributions (RMDs) from your retirement savings.